 As you can see from this conversation (part of what you’ll learn in “The Inside Scoop on Informed Choice”), the Learning Circle creates a transparent environment that allows for suggestions from all who are affected by an issue.
 By getting a variety of perspectives from staff and residents about the potential causes of a problem, it is much easier to get to the bottom of the issue and develop a plan to keep it from happening again.

-To help you identify get started, here is a handy infographic explaining the Learning Circle.
+To help you identify get started, here is a handy guide to the Learning Circle.
 I’m confident that this tool will help you and the people you care for, create an action plan to solve any in the dining experience to meet the requirements of the CMS Final Rule.